DJV7893/election-analysis/README.md

     * Raymon Anthony Doane received 3.1% of the total vote with 11,606 votes.

   * The winning candidate was:
-    * Diana DeGette receiving 73.8% of the total vote with 272,892 votes.
+    * Diana DeGette, receiving 73.8% of the total vote with 272,892 votes.

 ---
 ## Summary